 Reveal(x) is able to detect DNS tunneling because it has visibility into Layer 7 of the OSI model, which you can learn more about here, allowing it to analyze application-layer details contained in transaction payloads.

 Many enterprises with well-segmented networks keep a port open to DNS so that internal DNS servers can proxy DNS queries of external domains, making the ability to detect anomalous behaviors even more important.

 Reveal(x) extracts more than 4,700 features across 50+ protocols, so it always knows what kind of behaviors should and shouldn't be happening across your network.
 Reveal(x) also accurately alerts you whenever suspicious activities occur.

 If those activities occur in encrypted traffic, Reveal(x) has the decryption capabilities necessary to detect them.
-If you'd like more information about why encryption matters, check out this blog post.

 In the next edition of our detections series, we'll show you how Reveal(x) detects reconnaissance behaviors.
 Happy threat hunting!